parimalp/compute_acceleration_using_Vitis/README.md

 ![](images/02/12.png)

-Click through various tabs and note that (i)there is no information in the *Data Transfers* tab, (ii)the *Kernels a& Compute Units* tab shows number of kernels and compute unit utilization, and (iii)the *OpenCL APIs* tab lists various called API, frequencies, and duration of each API call.
+Click through various tabs and note that (i)there is no information in the *Data Transfers* tab, (ii)the *Kernels and Compute Units* tab shows number of kernels and compute unit utilization, and (iii)the *OpenCL APIs* tab lists various called API, frequencies, and duration of each API call.

 Close the analyzer by clicking `File -> Exit` and clicking **OK**.